 How do I login to access eresources such as databases, ebooks, ejournals etc.

 Access to most library subscribed electronic resources (ebooks, databases, ejournals etc) is through EZproxy system and you have to authenticate using your NUSNET ID and password.
-This applies both on-campus and off-campus (in Singapore or internationally).
+This applies both on-campus and off-campus (in Singapore or internationally) and whether you have logged in into NUS wifi.

 The main way of accessing Eresources is to use our library website as a starting point and search via our library catalogue LINC , our Discovery system FindMore@NUSL that covers books, articles and more or using our portal eresource tab searches.
 You do not need to login through the library portal first (Orange login button) & new staff or student might not be able to login through the library portal at first, but can still access eresources as shown below.